napalm-automation/napalm-salt/README.md

 Configuration enforcement for SNMP (Example)
 ============================================

-In the fillar file of the device append the following lines:
+In the pillar file of the device append the following lines:

 ```yaml
 snmp.config: